rrgmc/svcinit/README.md

 )

 //
-// Health webservice
+// Health helper
 //

-type HealthService interface {
+type HealthHelper interface {
     AddDBHealth(db *sql.DB) // add the DB connection to be checked in the readiness probe }